plblum/jivs/docs/Integrating_Non_Jivs_Server_Validation.md

 Once the incoming values are usable, build or populate the application's Model using its existing code.

 The Model does not need to resemble the client's ValueHosts.
-Field names, datatypes, and internal structure remain application-owned.
+Property names, datatypes, and internal structure remain application-owned.

 ## Model Validation

 Run the application's broader business validation against the completed Model.

-Typical examples include:
+Common examples include:

-- rules involving several Model properties;
+- checking relationships across several Model properties;
-- checking whether an operation is allowed for the current state;
+- determining whether an operation is allowed for the current state;
 - checking whether a username, email address, or other value is already in use;
-- other business rules that require information beyond individual input values.
+- applying other business rules that require the completed Model or additional application data.

-Add these issues to the server's normal validation error collection.
+Gather these problems into the server's normal validation error collection.

 ## Perform the Operation